 There’s other benefits to running the app as well such as making it easier to change your RD’s settings, using your phone as a secondary display for your detector, alerting you to redlight cameras and speedcameras, or sharing realtime alerts to/from the cloud.
 The cloud-based stuff is definitely cool, but you can run Waze on your phone which has far more users and thus many more alerts.
 Personally I find the lockouts to be the most useful feature in Escort Live.

 Previously there were separate cables for Android and iOS users, but now you can get a cable that works for both platforms.
-You can either get one that plugs into your cigarette lighter for easier installation and more portability or you can permanently hardwire a cable (instructions here) for a more clean looking installation.

 This is the least expensive radar detector I would recommend.
 It offers long range performance that in some cases can rival detectors at double to triple the price.
 It also features one of the best blind spot filters on the market as well.
 There are less expensive detectors out there, but they don’t offer nearly the sensitivity and filtering abilities as the DFR6 so if you’re on a tight budget, this is the least expensive detector I would recommend.